 Which Has More Available Jobs: RNs Or Hygienists?

-- Dental hygienist: Dental hygiene is predicted to experience tremendous employment growth through 2028, with close to 41K new jobs becoming available.
+- Dental hygienist: Dental hygiene is predicted to experience tremendous employment growth through 2030, with close to 23,100 new jobs becoming available.
 The highest concentration of jobs will be found in dentist offices, followed by employment services, and doctor offices.
-The states that have the most dental hygienist opportunities are California, Texas, and New York.

-- Registered nurse: Registered nursing is predicted to experience huge employment growth through 2026, with 428K new jobs becoming available.
+- Registered nurse: Registered nursing is predicted to experience huge employment growth through 2030, with approximately 276,800 new jobs becoming available.
 Industries with the most opportunities for RNs are general and medical hospitals, physician offices, and home health care services.
-States where there are the most positions open are California, Texas, and New York.

 Dental hygiene and registered nursing are both excellent career choices.
 You just need to decide which part of the medical field you prefer, and what kinds of responsibilities you’re able to handle, in order to make the best decision for yourself.